 Atlanta is turning seven acres of abandoned land into the largest public food forest in the U.S.

 The city of Atlanta, Georgia, has decided that the best use for its unused land is to help feed its citizens via the country's largest public food forest.
 So what is a public food forest?
 According to CNN, it's "a public space in the city where fresh produce will grow in trees, bushes, plants, and community garden beds for the community to enjoy."
 The seven-acre forest will produce a range of nuts, fruits, vegetables, herbs, and mushrooms.

 There's a tiny Polish village where everything is painted with pictures of flowers.

-Sometime in the 19th century, the people of Zalipie, a tiny town northeast of Krakow, began painting flowers on local buildings (that's one of them, above).
+Sometime in the 19th century, the people of Zalipie, a tiny town northeast of Krakow, began painting flowers on local buildings.
 Originally, the paintings were meant to cover up the blackened walls left behind by soot from chimneys.
 But soon, they became a tradition.

 Manatees are also known as "floaty potatoes."

-You may refer to a manatee as a dugong or a sea cow.
-But there are those who call the slow-moving, water-dwelling, super-docile creatures "floaty potatoes" due to the fact that they do indeed resemble giant grey floating potatoes.
-Even the National Parks Service has used the term.
+Surely you see the resemblance.
+Yes, there are those who call the slow-moving, water-dwelling, super-docile creatures "floaty potatoes" since they do look a little like giant gray floating potatoes.
+Even the National Park Service has used the term.